libapps/libapps-mirror/nassh/doc/FAQ.md

   was installed first, that's the default.

   If you want to change the default, you'll have to delete the others from the search engine list.
-Chrome currently doesn't have a way to re-add them if you change your mind short of uninstalling & reinstalling extensions.

 See the next question for more details.

+  Chrome currently doesn't have a way to re-add them if you change your mind other than uninstalling & reinstalling extensions.
+Make sure to back up your settings so you can restore them.

 ### How do I disable omnibox integration?